Chinese painting: Dyads

-Chinese landscape painting, “shanshui hua” means the painting of mountains and rivers which are the two major components that represents the essence of the nature.
+Chinese landscape painting, "shanshui hua" means the painting of mountains, rivers, and cliffs which are the two major components that represents the essence of the nature.
 Shanshui in Chinese tradition is given rich meaning, for example mountain represents Yang and river indicates Yin.
 According to Yin Yang theory, Yin embodies Yang and Yang involved in Yin, thus, mountain and river is inseparable and is treated as a whole in a painting.
-In the Mountains and rivers without end, for example, “the dyad of the mountain uplift, subduction, and erosion and the planetary water cycle” is consistent with the dyad of Buddhism iconography, both representing austerity and generous loving spirit.
+In the Mountains and rivers without end, for example, "the dyad of the mountain uplift, subduction, and erosion and the planetary water cycle" is consistent with the dyad of Buddhism iconography, both representing austerity and generous loving spirit.

 Art as cartography

-“Arts in maps, arts as maps, maps in arts, and maps as arts,” are the four relationships between art and map.
+"Arts in maps, arts as maps, maps in arts, and maps as arts," are the four relationships between art and map.
 Making a distinction between map and art is difficult because there are cartographic elements in both paintings.
 Early Chinese map making considered earth surface as flat, so artists would not take projection into consideration.
 Moreover, map makers did not have the idea of map scale.
 Chinese people from Song dynasty called paintings, maps and other pictorial images as tu, so it's impossible to distinguish the types of each painting by name.
 Artists who paint landscape as an artwork focus mainly on the natural beauty rather on the accuracy and realistic representation of the object.
 Map on the other hand should be depicted in a precise manner which more focus on the distance and important geographic features.

 The two examples in this case:

 The Changjiang Wan Li Tu, although the date and the authorship are not clear, the painting is believed to be made in Song dynasty by examining the place names recorded on the painting.
 Only based on the name of this painting, it is hard to distinguish whether this painting is painted as a landscape painting or as a map.

 The Shu Chuan Shenggai was once thought as the product done by North Song artist Li Gonglin, however, later evidence disapproved this thought and proposed the date should be changed to the end of South Song and artist remains unknown.

 Both those paintings, aiming to enhance viewers appreciation on the beauty and majesty of landscape painting, focusing on the light condition and conveying certain attitude, are characterized as masterpiece of art rather than map.

+Traditional Restoration Processes

+Traditional Chinese painting restoration generally consists of four stages: “Xi, Jie, Bu, and Quan” (洗，揭，补，全）, correspond to washing the painting, removing the old backing paper, mending the missing parts, and completing the color.